Learn How to Grow Mamoncillo in this informative guide. Growing Mamoncillo is easy if you live in a warm climate and

 Propagation Method: Cuttings, seed

-Also, known as Spanish lime, mamoncillo resembles small lime sold in clusters, it doesn’t belong to the citrus family and is more like indehiscent fruit (fruit that has hard outer shell and tough to open).
+Also, known as Spanish lime, mamoncillo resembles small lime sold in clusters, it doesn’t belong to the citrus family and is more like indehiscent fruit (fruit that has a hard outer shell and tough to open).
 It tastes between lychee to lime.
 It grows up to 25 meters (85 feet) tall and spread vigorously.

 Mamoncillo grows in a subtropical and tropical climate.
 It is drought tolerant and severe damage inflict if exposed to frost.
 It can’t bear the temperature below 25 F (-4 C).

-It can be grown in a variety of soil type, poor to rich and sandy but the soil must not be with very poor drainage.
+It can be grown in a variety of soil types, poor to rich and sandy but the soil must not be with very poor drainage.

-Established mamoncillo trees are drought tolerant, though young plant (less than four years) require regular watering while establishing.
+Established mamoncillo trees are drought-tolerant, though young plants (less than four years) require regular watering while establishing.

 Instead of growing it from seeds, you should buy a plant from the nursery because mamoncillo grown from seeds takes 8-10 years to fruit and even that only after grafting.
 Buy a healthy plant and plant it on a dry, sunny spot of your yard, which is clear from other trees.

 Feed young mamoncillo plant (below four years) with a complete fertilizer every other month.
 Twice in a year apply well-rotted manure around it.
 Once the mamoncillo tree becomes mature and starts fruit production, apply phosphorous and potassium-rich fertilizer.

-After 4-5 years of growing, mamoncillo starts to fruit in summer and early fall.
+After 4-5 years of growing, mamoncillo starts to fruit in the summer and early fall.
 If you grow it from seeds, it takes a long time up to 8 years to fruit.
 When fruit’s shell becomes brittle and easily breakable, then it is the time to harvest fruits.

 Pests and Diseases

 Keep an eye on fruit flies, citrus black fly, and several other common garden pests.
 Leaf spot and green scurf are the common diseases that might affect it.